About this guide

 Tips for organisations

-• Check for updates and actions for organisations in the Pride in our future: Victoria’s LGBTIQ+ strategy 2022 to 2032
+• Check for updates and actions for organisations in the Pride in our future: Victoria’s LGBTIQA+ strategy 2022 to 2032

 • Ensure people and culture and diversity and inclusion teams have knowledge and understanding of gender affirmation and trans, gender-diverse and non-binary people.